Commuting: Education

-Institutions that have few dormitories or low student housing populations are called commuter schools in the United States.
+Institutions that have few dormitories or low or no student housing populations are called commuter schools in the United States, like community colleges.

 Traffic

 Most commuters travel at the same time of day, resulting in the morning and evening rush hours, with congestion on roads and public transport systems not designed or maintained well enough to cope with the peak demands.
 As an example, Interstate 405 located in Southern California is one of the busiest freeways in the United States.
 Commuters may sit up to two hours in traffic during rush hour.
 Construction work or collisions on the freeway distract and slow down commuters, contributing to even longer delays.

 Pollution

 Cars carrying only one occupant use fuel and roads less efficiently than shared cars or public transport, and increase traffic congestion.
 Commuting by car is a major factor contributing to air pollution.
 Carpool lanes can help commuters reach their destinations more quickly, encourage people to socialize, and spend time together, while reducing air pollution.
 Some governments and employers have introduced employee travel reduction programs that encourage such alternatives as carpooling and remote work.
 Some are also carpooling using Internet sites to save money.
 Alternatives like personal rapid transit have also been proposed to reap the energy-efficiency benefits of a mass transit system while maintaining the speed and convenience of individual transport.

 Traffic emissions, such as from cars and trucks, also contribute.
 Airborne by-products from vehicle exhaust systems cause air pollution and are a major ingredient in the creation of smog in some large cities.
 The major culprits from transportation sources are carbon monoxide (CO), nitrogen oxides (NO and NOx), volatile organic compounds, sulfur dioxide, and hydrocarbons.
-(Hydrocarbons are the main components of petroleum fuels such as gasoline and diesel fuel.)
+Hydrocarbons are the main components of petroleum fuels such as gasoline and diesel fuel.
 These molecules react with sunlight, heat, ammonia, moisture, and other compounds to form the noxious vapours, ground level ozone, and particles that comprise smog.